IWantANeko/McBe-DatabaseMap/readme.md

 A lightweight persistent key-value map for Minecraft Bedrock Scripting, using Dynamic Properties under the hood.

+## 📄 License

+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

 ## ✨ Features

 - Simple key-value storage API